 In this webinar, Dane Storrusten, Daniel Casados, and Chad Newell share their favorite initiatives and most significant challenges of 2020.
 As the Sr. Creative Director at the NFL and founder of a creative agency, Gridiron Labs, Dane is no stranger to creative strategy, brand identity, and execution.
 Daniel is the Director of Game Presentation at the LA Clippers and oversees events, budgets, and teams.
-As Snapwire’s CEO, Chad Newell is brilliant at building key business strategies and providing hands-on leadership.
+As StudioNow’s CEO, Chad Newell is brilliant at building key business strategies and providing hands-on leadership.

 Don’t miss out on any great actionable ideas and real-world applications shared during this presentation!